narmin-b/lendly/README.md

 > The mobile application consumes the API only and does not contain any AI credentials or internal logic.

-### Color Customization
-Modify colors in `Utilities/AppColors.swift` to match your brand.

 ## 📝 Notes

 - The app uses a dark theme throughout